Close Banner

 • Buses — Do not read, look at your phone or a map.
 Try to sit up front and look out a window.
 Keep your eyes on the horizon.

 • Disney Skyliner — Face forward, look out at the horizon and (you guessed it) not at your phone or a map.
-An emergency kit has a container bag in case you are going to be sick.
-We've heard reports of people who experienced severe motion sickness and vertigo from the Skyliner, so if you think it could be a problem, opt for other forms of transportation.
+An emergency kit located beneath the seat includes a container bag in case you become ill.
+We've received reports of people experiencing severe motion sickness and vertigo from the Skyliner.
+If you think it could be a problem, consider opting for an alternative form of transportation.
 You don't want to ruin a day at Disney before you even hit the park.

 Motion Sickness Treatments or Remedies